-For the convenience of men who desire to take part this winter in some form of organized sport, the following summary of the varied opportunities for athletic activity is given:
+For the benefit of men who desire to take part in some form of organized sport this winter, the following summary of the varied opportunities for athletic activity is given:

 The regular winter track work will begin directly after the Christmas recess.
 Field event competitions, however, will be held in the Baseball Cage on Soldiers Field during this month on the following days: December 5, 16-pound shot-put; December 8, running high jump; December 15, 35-yard high-hurdles; December 21, pole-vault.
 Coach Quinn will have charge of the field event men in the Baseball Cage, while the track event men will practice under the direction of Coach Donovan on the board track which will be erected behind the Hemenway Gymnasium.

 The B. A. A. meet will take place on February 10.
 The usual entries from the University and Freshman teams will be made, and certain men will also be entered in the track meets in the vicinity of Boston and in the New York Athletic Club meet.
 Nothing definite has been decided as yet in regard to the annual winter carnival.
 Regular outdoor practice will begin as soon as the weather permits.